SamyakSS83/5-stage-processor-simulator/readme.md

 ## Known Issues

-1. `jal ra num`: Links to `PC` instead of `PC + 4` This issue is not present in `jalr`.
-2. The assembler and processor, if given syntatically wrong assembly code, flags possible errors in debug mode, but does not invalidate the code
+1. The assembler and processor, if given syntatically wrong assembly code, flags possible errors in debug mode, but does not invalidate the code
-3. Incorrect Machine is incorrectly executed and not interrupted.
+2. Incorrect Machine is incorrectly executed and not interrupted.
 It is the users responsibility to sanely put correct machine code!
+3. When a `BRANCH` or `JUMP` command takes the branch, the processor directly kills the next `IF`, hence, a stall is apparant in the cycle diagram, but direct killing of the process if not shown

 ## Design Decisions in Code and Processor